Japan Special Fund

 What is the Japan Special Fund?

-The Japan Special Fund was established in 1988.
-The fund supports ADB's technical assistance program with untied grants that ADB administers.
+The Japan Special Fund (JSF) was established in March 1988 and supports ADB’s technical assistance (TA) program with untied grants administered by ADB.
 It helps ADB developing member countries (DMCs) restructure their economies in response to the changing global environment, broaden their opportunities for new investment, and prepare loan projects.

 What are the priorities?